-In the Article, Mark the “Re-write Man” Editorial Changes in Mark are outlined as previously documented in an Article by David Bivin on Mark’s Editorial Style (David N. Bivin, “LOY Excursus: Mark’s Editorial Style,” Jerusalem Perspective (2021)) As Lindsey had concluded in the previous work, Mark was not interested in transmitting his sources as he had received them.
+In the Article, Mark the “Re-write Man” Editorial Changes in Mark are outlined as previously documented in an article by David Bivin of Jerusalem Perspective on Mark’s Editorial Style.
+Mark was not interested in transmitting his sources as he had received them.
 Instead, Mark’s editorial style is characterized by creativity.
 Lindsey noted a number of characteristics in how Mark treated his sources.

 - Relocation of parts from the Lukan order to a new context.

 - Rewriting parts by substituting synonyms for the words Mark found in his source(s).

 - Rewriting parts using vocabulary Mark had picked up from various later sources.
 These “Markan pick-ups” allowed Mark to show how the stories about Jesus resonated in the experiences of the later Church.